AnushaAshokReddy/trial.github.io/Linear_Regression_Example/index.md

 Fig. 16 : Result is shown here

+## LINEAR REGRESSION algorithm code in Github

-You can refer this example project in the [Click here to refer the project code in GitHub..](https://github.com/UniversityOfAppliedSciencesFrankfurt/LearningApi/tree/master/LearningApi/src/Individual%20project_AnushaAshokReddy)
+You can refer this example project in the [Click here to refer the above project code in GitHub..](https://github.com/UniversityOfAppliedSciencesFrankfurt/LearningApi/tree/master/LearningApi/src/Individual%20project_AnushaAshokReddy)